Voltage

 Can Labels

-Energy-drink shelf space is brutally competitive — labels have to register from across an aisle.
-Color coding had to do most of the work; the type had to land at thumbnail size.
+Energy-drink shelf space is brutally competitive; a label has to register from across the aisle.
+Color does most of that work, and the type has to land at thumbnail size.

 3D Can Models

-The brand needed photoreal product imagery the marketing could draw from — without ever photographing a real can.
-3D was the only path that gave both control and quality.
+The marketing needed photoreal product imagery, and there was no real can to photograph.
+3D was the only path that offered both control and quality.

 3D Model Process

-Process documentation is part of the deliverable on personal work — it proves the technical claim and shows the build under the render.
+On personal work, process documentation is part of the deliverable.
+It proves the technical claim and shows the build underneath the render.

 3D Animations

-Looping product animations are the social currency of beverage brands — 6 seconds, 360° rotation, label visible at every angle.
+Looping product animations are the social currency of beverage brands: a few seconds, a full rotation, label legible at every angle.

 Marketing

-Marketing posters had to use the 3D renders as their hero — proof that the brand pipeline actually works end-to-end.
+The marketing posters had to use the 3D renders as their hero product, proof that the brand pipeline actually works end to end.

 Marketing Visualization